-There were no exceptions noted as a result of applying this procedure.
+There were no exceptions noted in the previous year; therefore, this procedure is not applicable.

 - 5) Non-Payroll Disbursements (excluding card purchases/payments, travel reimbursements, and petty cash purchases) - A. Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
 Randomly select 5 locations (or all locations if less than 5).